MemoriesOfTime/raknet-rs/README.md

 ### Server

 Most operations are performed on `Stream` and `Sink`.
-There will be some optional options in [opts](src/opts.rs).
+There will be some options in [opts](src/opts.rs).

 Keep polling `incoming` because it also serves as the router to every connections.
 Apply `Sink::poll_flush` to IO will trigger to flush all pending packets, `ACK`/`NACK`, and stale packets.
 Apply `Sink::poll_close` to IO will ensure that all data is received by the peer before returning (i.e It may keep resending infinitely.).

+> [!NOTE]
-> Notice: All calculations are lazy.
+> All calculations are lazy.
 You need to decide how long to flush once, and how long to wait when closing before considering the peer is disconnected.

 ```rust
 use bytes::Bytes;